 Offenses Based on the Status of the Victim

-Another important thing to know if you are being accused of committing a battery is that you can be charged with the felony offense of aggravated battery based upon the status of the victim.
+Another important thing to know if you are being accused of committing battery is that you can be charged with the felony offense of aggravated battery based on the status of the victim.
 For example in Cook County, the prosecutor will charge you with aggravated battery if:

 • A victim is a person 60 years or older,